 Approximately 150,000 babies are born in the U.S. each year with a birth defect, also known as a congenital anomaly.
-The Fetal Diagnosis and Treatment Center, part Michigan Medicine, offers comprehensive fetal services, utilizing the latest technological advances in diagnostics, minimally invasive surgeries and open surgeries.
+Michigan Medicine’s Fetal Diagnosis and Treatment Center offers comprehensive fetal services, utilizing the latest technological advances in diagnostics, minimally invasive surgeries and open surgeries.
 Using a collaborative approach that’s centered around the family’s needs, our compassionate group of physicians and nurses provide expertise and continuity of care for a pregnant mother carrying a fetus with a birth defect.

 - Prenatal diagnosis

 - Pregnancy management